 Thomists are among those classical theists who are self-consciously committed to the claim that God has no accidents.
 But, given that view of divine simplicity and the view that God has free will to act other than He does, the Thomist then needs to say it is true that God can do otherwise, even though He is identical with His action.
 It seems to me that Aquinas’ own solution on this point, even as a tentative proposal, is best interpreted as leading to embrace of the Palamite distinction.
 For this reason, it seems that the Palamite and the Thomist are committed to exactly the same doctrine of God, although they have arrived at similar conclusions by different routes.
 If my account is coherent and faithful to the classical theistic Latin tradition as well, my reading of the Palamite distinction would be valuable in reconciling two prominent intellectual traditions in Catholicism and Orthodoxy.

 More generally, my argument illustrates why the classical theist should not only find my distinction between God’s essence and energies plausible, but should be committed to that distinction.
-The reason is that the classical theist should be able to give an explanation for the semantics of the divine names, without appeal to any metaphysical distinction intrinsic to the divine nature.
+The reason is that the classical theist should be able to give an explanation for the semantics of the divine names without appeal to any metaphysical distinction intrinsic to the divine nature.
 The Palamite distinction accounts for ideologically fundamental divisions among the divine names, explaining the way in which they depend on each other even, even while affirming classical divine simplicity and so without positing any such metaphysical distinction in God Himself.
 I have not advanced any detailed textual support for my interpretation of the Palamite distinction in the corpus of Palamas’ texts, but, as I have indicated, there are good reasons to believe this reading is faithful to his thought.
 Even if my proposal were not faithful to Palamas, the proposal is independently defensible and at least illustrates that we have not adequately explored either classical accounts of divine simplicity or that of Gregory Palamas.